Stationary scattering theory on mainifolds, I: Introduction

 \section{Introduction}

-Let $(M,g)$ be a connected Riemannian manifold of dimension $d\ge 1$.
+Let $(M,g)$ be a connected Riemannian manifold.
 In this paper we study the spectral theory for the geometric Schr\"odinger operator

 on the Hilbert space ${\mathcal H}=L^2(M)$.
+In the last expression we formally move to local coordinates.
+(Here and henceforth we do not assume the existence of a global frame and we tacitly move back and forth to local coordinates.)
 The potential $V$ is real-valued and bounded, and the self-adjointness of $H$ is realized by the Dirichlet boundary condition.
-Assuming an \textit{end} structure on $M$, we prove in this paper Rellich's theorem, the limiting absorption principle, radiation condition bounds and the Sommerfeld uniqueness result.
+Assuming a kind of \textit{end} structure on $M$, we prove in this paper Rellich's theorem, the limiting absorption principle, radiation condition bounds and the Sommerfeld uniqueness result.
 Our assumptions are general enough to cover for example manifolds with finitely many ends of (mixed) Euclidean and hyperbolic types studied recently by Kumura \cite{K4}.
-Another example is a ``scattering manifold'' as introduced by Melrose \cite{Me}.
+Another example is a `scattering manifold' as introduced by Melrose \cite{Me}.
 Our theory also covers certain exterior domains for possibly unbounded and non-smooth obstacles in a manifold.
 For the Euclidean model certain unbounded regular exterior domains were studied previously by Constantin \cite{Co}, Minskii \cite {Min} and Il'in \cite{Il1, Il2, Il3}.

-To prove the above results we invent a commutator argument with some \textit{weight inside}.
+To prove the above results we invent a commutator argument with some weight inside.
 This commutator argument has a classical spirit, to some extent resembling \cite {Min, Sa, K4} (see \cite { K4} for a more extensive list of references).
 In particular we are not going to use Mourre theory \cite{Mo, JP, Do}.
-Rather our ``conjugate operator'' $A$ is the generator of a semigroup of (a kind of) radial translations and not a group of radial dilations which for a limited class of metrics fits into standard Mourre theory \cite{ Do}, and the commutator includes an appropriate \textit{weight inside} depending on the context (see Lemmas \ref{lem:14.10.4.1.17ffaabb}, \ref{lem:14.10.4.1.17ffaabbqqq}, \ref {lem:14.10.4.1.17ffaa} and \ref{lem:14.10.22.18.8ff}).
-This paper extensively employs explicit commutator computations of differential operators and to a limited degree tools from functional analysis (primarily semigroup theory).
-Similarly microlocal analysis is virtually absent in this paper.
-As an advantage our assumptions on regularity and decay properties of perturbations appear minimal.
+Rather our `conjugate operator' $A$ is the generator of a semigroup of (a kind of) radial translations and not a group of radial dilations which for a limited class of metrics fits into standard Mourre theory \cite{ Do}, and the commutator includes an appropriate weight depending on the context (see Lemmas \ref{lem:14.10.4.1.17ffaabb}, \ref{lem:14.10.4.1.17ffaabbqqq}, \ref {lem:14.10.4.1.17ffaa} and \ref{lem:14.10.22.18.8ff} for such contexts).
+For a recent comprehensive study of related issues although with a different focus we refer to \cite{RT}.
+This study is restricted to an asymptotically conic manifold (i.e. Euclidean type) with a short-range potential.
+Although commutator arguments also play an important role in \cite{RT} they appear rather different from ours.